 Should you need to travel more than one hour, you may feel more comfortable waiting a period of time comparable to the length of your drive home.
-If no "inadvertent event(s)" occur(s) over that time frame you will most likely be more reassured that your upcoming drive time will also be uneventful.
+If no "inadvertent event(s)" occur(s) at the surgical facility over that time frame you will most likely be more reassured that your upcoming drive time will also be uneventful.
 Should you need to travel a great distance, you may have been advised to make arrangements for local overnight lodging.